avhalo/the-idea-base-for-everyone/!imposssible-list.md

 * What is there not to learn?
 * Why not this for all or at least for top 20(https://ieeexplore.ieee.org/abstract/document/6320220) and mobile only?
 Why?
 * Detect or suggest a level autom.
+* For introduction: translating all so funny "memes" shitty and controversial ex: "ootko pannulasta?"

 ## Fintech
 * plus500.com